cetic/fadi/USERGUIDE.md

 The following instructions assume that you deployed FADI on your workstation inside minikube.

-To access services through domain names, open a new terminal and enter this command to give `Traefik` an external IP address:
+To access services through domain names, open a new terminal and enter this command to give Traefik an external IP address:
 ```
 minikube tunnel
 ```
-Don't forget to update your `hosts` file with the `traefik` external IP address.
-You can find [here](https://phoenixnap.com/kb/how-to-edit-hosts-file-in-windows-mac-or-linux) a user gide for Linux, Mac and Windows.
+Don't forget to update your `hosts` file with Traefik's external IP address.
+You can find [here](https://phoenixnap.com/kb/how-to-edit-hosts-file-in-windows-mac-or-linux) a user guide for Linux, Mac and Windows.

 Unless specified otherwise, all services can be accessed using the username and password pair: `admin` / `password1` , see the [user management documentation](doc/USERMANAGEMENT.md) for detailed information on how to configure user identification and authorization (LDAP, RBAC, ...).